-Large quantities of salt in the soil just don't mix well with the specimens that you'd like to grow in that soil.
-An excess of salt prevents them from absorbing water properly.
+Large quantities of salt in the soil do not mix well with the plants that you would like to grow in that soil.
+An excess of salt prevents the plants from absorbing water properly.
 A salty spray carried on the winds only exacerbates the problem for would-be gardeners in seaside communities.
 What's the answer?
 You should select salt-tolerant plants for beach landscaping.

 - Bee balm

-- Ivy geraniums (Pelargonium peltatum), commonly used in hanging baskets.
+- Ivy geraniums (Pelargonium peltatum), also commonly used in hanging baskets

-- Coleus blumei: Traditionally used as an annual to provide foliage in the landscape.
+- Coleus blumei, commonly used as an annual

-- English Ivy Plants (Hedera helix): One of the most popular invasive plants
+- English Ivy (Hedera helix), popular invasive plant

 - Lilyturf (Liriope spicata)